IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 .. note::

-    The dpctl wheel package is available on PyPi*, but some of the dependencies (like Intel(R) numpy) are available only on Anaconda* Cloud.
+    The dpctl wheel package is available on PyPi, but some of the dependencies (like Intel(R) numpy) are available only on Anaconda Cloud.
 For this reason, install the extra packages needed by dpctl from the Intel(R) channel on Anaconda cloud.
 You also need to set the ``LD_LIBRARY_PATH`` or ``PATH`` correctly.

-On Linux* OS
+On Linux OS

 .. code-block:: bash

     export LD_LIBRARY_PATH=<path_to_your_env>/lib

-On Windows* OS
+On Windows OS

 .. code-block:: bat